pvdz/zeparser3/tests/testcases/objects/number_key/shorthand_num_big.md

 # ZeParser parser test case

-- Path: tests/testcases/objects/shorthand_num.md
+- Path: tests/testcases/objects/number_key/shorthand_num_big.md

-> :: objects
+> :: objects : number key
 >
-> ::> shorthand num
+> ::> shorthand num big
 >
 > A shorthand is reading a local variable by the same name.
 Does not work on numbers (even if that would make sense)